For official catalogue descriptions please see the USC Catalogue.

 OT 583 Lifestyle Redesign (4)

 Seminar examining occupations and lifestyle redesign as a contribution to health and well-being.
 Topics include therapeutic process, needs assessment, design and marketing of lifestyle modules.
-Open only to OT majors.
+Open only to occupational therapy majors.
 Graded CR/NC.

 OT 585 Advanced Seminar in Occupational Science (2)